-Emissions data for Ethiopia is only available between 1990 and 1994.
-At that time, the largest contributions of carbon emissions were from the agriculture sector.
+The most recent greenhouse gas emissions data for Kenya is from the year 1994.
+At that time, carbon emissions were highest in the agricultural sector.
 Through intersectoral collaboration, the health community can help to identify the best policy options not only to eventually stabilize greenhouse gas emissions, but also to provide the largest direct benefits to health.